-- To elucidate the effect of microbial communities in diagenetic processes that lead to the cementation of skeletal grains.
-Toward this end, in vitro incubation experiments will be conducted with skeletal grains in the presence and absence of microbial marine communities. - To characterize the microbial communities that are potentially involve in skeletal cementation processes. - To determine whether microbial exudates of exopolysaccharide substances (EPS) influence agglutination and early cementation of skeletal grains. - To document the development of inter/intragranular cements and identify textural forms and mineral microstructure composition of early marine cementation areas using petrographic thin-sections and SEM/EDS.
+- To elucidate the effect of microbial communities in diagenetic processes that lead to the cementation of skeletal grains. - Toward this end, in vitro incubation experiments will be conducted with skeletal grains in the presence and absence of microbial marine communities. - To determine whether microbial exudates of exopolysaccharide substances (EPS) influence agglutination and early cementation of skeletal grains. - To document the development of inter/intragranular cements and identify textural forms and mineral microstructure composition of early marine cementation areas using petrographic thin-sections and SEM/EDS.